Reggie Ragland: 2016 season

 On May 24, 2016, the Bills signed Ragland to a four-year, $5.84 million contract that includes $3.16 million guaranteed and a signing bonus of $2.44 million.
 Ragland and Preston Brown entered training camp slated as the starting inside linebackers for the Bills.
 On August 5, 2016, Ragland suffered an injury to the left knee during training camp.

 On August 30, 2016, Ragland was officially placed on injured reserve after it was discovered to be a torn ACL.
 He missed the entire rookie season due to the injury.

 2017 season

-Ragland entered training camp and competed against Preston Brown for the starting middle linebacker role in new defensive coordinator Leslie Frazier's 4-3 defense.
+Ragland entered training camp and competed against Preston Brown for the starting middle linebacker role in new defensive coordinator Leslie Frazier's 4–3 defense.
 On August 8, 2017, Ragland was demoted to the third team defense behind Brown and Tanner Vallejo.

 Kansas City Chiefs

+2017 season

-On August 28, 2017, Ragland was traded to the Kansas City Chiefs for a fourth round draft pick in the 2019 NFL Draft.
-The Bills had placed Ragland on the trade block for the majority of the summer as it was believed that he would not be an ideal fit for Bills' head coach Sean McDermott's base 4-3 defense.
+On August 28, 2017, Ragland was traded to the Kansas City Chiefs for a fourth round draft pick in the 2019 NFL draft.
+The Bills had placed Ragland on the trade block for the majority of the summer as it was believed that he would not be an ideal fit for Bills' head coach Sean McDermott's base 4–3 defense.
 He was one of multiple players traded by the Bills after the arrival of new executives.